 Income Taxes.
-Our effective tax rate was based on expected income, statutory tax rates and tax planning opportunities available to us in various jurisdictions in which we operate.
+Our effective tax rate on earnings was based on expected income, statutory tax rates and tax planning opportunities available to us in various jurisdictions in which we operate.
 Significant judgment was required in determining our effective tax rate and in evaluating our tax positions.

-We determine our current and deferred taxes in accordance with ASC 740 Income Taxes.
+We determine our current and deferred taxes in accordance with Accounting Standards Codification ("ASC") 740 Income Taxes.
 The tax effect of the expected reversal of tax differences was recorded at rates currently enacted for each jurisdiction in which we operate.
 To the extent that temporary differences will result in future tax benefit, we must estimate the timing of their reversal and whether taxable operating income in future periods will be sufficient to fully recognize any deferred tax assets.

 We maintain valuation allowances where it is likely that all or a portion of a deferred tax asset will not be realized.
 Changes in valuation allowances from period to period are included in the income tax provision in the period of change.
 In determining whether a valuation allowance is warranted, we take into account such factors as prior earnings history, expected future earnings and other factors that could affect the realization of deferred tax assets.
-For example, certain factors, such as depletion and the cost of fuel used in our manufacturing process, are difficult to predict and have a significant impact on our ability to use the deferred tax benefit related to our AMT credit carryforwards.
-We recorded valuation allowances for income taxes of \$2,210,000 and \$3,459,000 at July 31, 2015 and 2014, respectively, for the full amount of the deferred tax benefit related to our AMT credit and foreign net operating loss carryforwards since we believe it is more likely than not that the benefit of these tax attributes will not be realized.
+For example, certain factors, such as depletion and the cost of fuel used in our manufacturing process are difficult to predict and have a significant impact on our ability to use the deferred tax benefit related to our AMT credit carryforwards.
+We determined during the fourth quarter of fiscal year 2016 that we expect to fully utilize our deferred tax asset for domestic AMT credits in future years.
+Therefore, we concluded it was appropriate to release the full \$1,680,000 valuation allowance that had been established in prior years for the full amount of this tax benefit, which resulted in a lower effective federal income tax rate.
+This decision was based on our current year's improved gross margin and the belief that we will continue to achieve margin and profitability levels in the future that will allow us to use the AMT credits.